 Employees that are not covered by the university’s retirement plan and currently pay social security taxes will be eligible.
 Adjunct faculty, and hourly and exempt OPS employees (who are not otherwise exempt from social security taxes, also known as OASDI or Old Age, Survivors, and Disability Insurance) are eligible to participate in the FICA Alternative Plan.

 Faculty, Executive Service and University Work Force (UWF) employees participating in a university retirement plan are excluded from the FICA Alternative Plan.
-Also excluded are students (that do not meet the FICA tax exemption), graduate assistants (that do not meet the FICA tax exemption, fellows, phased retirees, rehired retirees, and any employees covered by current university retirement plans.
+Also excluded are students (that do not meet the FICA tax exemption), graduate assistants (that do not meet the FICA tax exemption), fellows, and any employees covered by current university retirement plans.

 • Participating employees are not subject to Social Security taxes while covered by this plan, and Social Security taxes are never due on these funds.